Maui

-This post was originally published in December 2015 and was updated in February 2020.
+This post was originally published in December 2015 and was most recently updated on January 5, 2024.

 Mike and I have done a lot of traveling together, and it's impossible to pick a favorite destination.
 But our favorite place to return to?
 That's Maui.